YekaboteSomaShekhar/backup-script/README.md

 ### How to Use It?
 #### Installation Steps:
 1. **Install Windows Subsystem for Linux(WSL) if you’re using Windows:**
+- Go to cmd or windows powershell and type:

 ```
 wsl --install